Elpeaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script tha displays a confused smiley
+Script to display the content of a file